Internship in Germany Program

 What is NOT Required

-• Any previous knowledge of Arabic or German language.
+• Any previous knowledge of Arabic or German.

 • Previous academic degrees or teaching certification.